When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Data Limit

-TunnelBear is a free reliable VPN that differentiates its free and paid products by way of data cap and not by cutting certain features out.
+TunnelBear is a reliable VPN that differentiates its free and paid products by way of data cap and not by cutting certain features out.
 So, the only real sacrifice is the 500MB per month cap (you can get 1GB for tweeting about this VPN service).
 You won't find any limitations regarding Tunnel's availability, as it works on computers, phones, and tablets.

 As such, it's obvious that bypassing geo-blocks is possible.
 The same applies to media streaming, as it can unblock platforms like Peacock, Pluto TV, Sling TV, and similar.
 It's also a valid option for privacy and data security, as it's capable of creating a leak-free data tunnel.
 TunnelBear also comes with a kill switch, so you're safe no matter what happens to your VPN connection.
+That said, you won't get ad blocking.

 You can also count on unmetered connections (unlimited simultaneous connections).
 To get more out of this VPN, you can switch to its premium plan for $4.17/month (2-year plan).
 Sadly, TunnelBear comes without a money-back policy (refunds are handled on a per-case basis).
 Also, there's no live chat support - you get installation guides, FAQs, and support tickets.